CTy27/Cyclistic-Bike-Share-Data-Case-Study/README.md

 3. There are some rides where trip duration shows up as negative, including several hundred rides where Divvy took bikes out of circulation for Quality control reasons.
 We will want to delete these rides.
 4. The Start and End station columns are missing from some datapoints.
 This impacts ~15% of the data.

+Starting with the feature engineering, I added the trip duration as well as a few extra features that helped me get better understandings of the data and organize it into different groups for analysis.

 ```{r Feature Engineering, message = FALSE, results ='hide'}
 # Adding new features